Biomedical Science BSc (Hons) – 2018 entry

-Our Bioscience programmes are ranked sixth in The Complete University Guide 2018, and in the top ten in the Guardian University Guide 2017.
+Our biosciences programmes are ranked in the top 10 in the Guardian University Guide 2019.

 As a student of Biomedical Science at Surrey, our innovative programme will encourage you to pursue the areas of scientific study that ignite your passion.

 What you will study

 Surrey has a longstanding reputation for inspiring teaching and pioneering research in the field of biological sciences.